Martha's Vineyard: Modern era

 On July 16, 1999, a small plane crashed off the coast of Martha's Vineyard, claiming the lives of pilot John F. Kennedy Jr., his wife Carolyn Bessette, and her sister Lauren Bessette.
-Kennedy's mother, former U.S. first lady Jacqueline Kennedy Onassis, maintained a home in Aquinnah (formerly "Gay Head") until her death in 1994.
+Kennedy's mother, former U.S. first lady Jacqueline Kennedy Onassis, maintained a home in Aquinnah until her death in 1994.

 In the summer of 2000, an outbreak of tularemia, also known as rabbit fever, resulted in one death and piqued the interest of the CDC, which wanted to test the island as a potential investigative ground for aerosolized Francisella tularensis.
 Over the following summers, Martha's Vineyard was identified as the only place in the world where documented cases of tularemia resulted from lawn mowing.
-The research could prove valuable in preventing bioterrorism.
-In the television show The X-Files, Fox Mulder's parents live on the island, and it was also the setting for Robert Harris' 2007 novel The Ghost.

-In September 2022, Florida governor Ron DeSantis flew two planeloads of Venezuelan migrants to Martha's Vineyard in an effort to draw attention to what Republican governors consider "the Biden administration's failed border policies".
+In September 2022, Florida Governor Ron DeSantis flew two planeloads of Venezuelan migrants to Martha's Vineyard in an effort to draw attention to what Republican governors consider "the Biden administration's failed border policies".
 Some observers criticized DeSantis because the migrants were flown there unannounced.
 For nearly two days, island residents provided clothing, food, toys, toiletries, and temporary shelter, before removing the migrants from the island.

-African American history on Martha's Vineyard
+African American history

 People were bought, sold, and probated as property on Martha's Vineyard.
 In 1700, Reverend Samuel Sewall, a seasonal resident of Martha's Vineyard, was one of the first to publicly oppose slavery in the New England Colonies.
 In 1646, magistrates in Massachusetts ruled that two Africans who had been enslaved and imported be returned to their native country.
 In 1652, Rhode Island passed a law abolishing slavery and ordering that Africans be freed after a term of 10 years, just like indentured servants.
 In addition to that, "at no time during its history did people of color lose the right to use the courts to challenge their status.
 Nor did they lose the right to inherit property in certain circumstances."

 On October 15, 2020, Edgartown Harbor was officially recognized as an Underground Railroad Site by the National Park Service.
 This recognition was given after a submission from a nonprofit corporation, the African American Heritage Trail of Martha's Vineyard.
 The corporation was founded in 1998 by Martha's Vineyard NAACP vice president Carrie Camillo Tankard and teacher Elaine Cawley Weintraub.
 Their mission is to "continue to research and publish previously undocumented history and to involve the Island community in the identification and celebration of the contributions made by people of color to the island of Martha's Vineyard."
 The trail consists of 31 sites all marked by a descriptive plaque.